kedacore/keda-docs/content/docs/2.0/scalers/azure-service-bus.md

       topicName: functions-sbtopic
       subscriptionName: sbtopic-sub1
       # Required: connection OR authenticationRef that defines connection
-      connection: SERVICEBUS_CONNECTIONSTRING_ENV_NAME # reference to a connection string in deployment
+      connectionFromEnv: SERVICEBUS_CONNECTIONSTRING_ENV_NAME # reference to a connection string in deployment
       # or authenticationRef as defined below
       #
       # Optional